excaliburjs/Excalibur/README.md

 # Get Started

-Our user documentation is at https://excaliburjs.com/docs.
+Our user documentation is at https://excaliburjs.com/docs (and you can contribute at https://github.com/excaliburjs/excaliburjs.github.io)

 - Follow our [Installation](https://excaliburjs.com/docs/installation) guide to learn how to install Excalibur
 - Follow our [Getting Started](https://excaliburjs.com/docs/getting-started) guide if you're looking to get started.